anthonyzhdong/anthonyzhdong/README.md

 🎓 I'm a Computer Science Graduate from the University of Otago

-💼 Currently looking for Software Engineer or Developer roles
+💼 Currently working as a Software Developer in Wellington

 🔭 Developing a workout tracker using JavaScript, MySQL and Python